-If a collapsible handrail is fitted it should be operable, safe and fit for purpose.
-Inserts or section repairs to a post is not acceptable, replace full length.
+If a collapsible guard-rail is fitted, it should be operable, safe and fit for purpose.
+Ensure that the tie-down mechanism is fully operational.

-4.2 Ladder.
+4.2 Ladder

-- Cuts, gouges, cracks or splits.
+- Cuts, gouges, cracks or splits

-- Bent rungs greater than 15mm.
+- Bent rungs greater than 15mm

-- Trip hazard or other condition unsafe and not fit for purpose.
+- Trip hazard or other condition unsafe and not fit for purpose

-- Loose or missing fasteners.
+- Loose or missing fasteners

-- Bent beyond ISO.
+- Bent beyond ISO

-- Improper repairs.
+- Improper repairs, parts, materials.